Gaze Authentication: Factors Influencing Authentication Performance: DISCUSSION

 \paragraph{(RQ3) How does ET signal quality, specifically spatial accuracy and precision, affect authentication accuracy?} Our results (Table \ref{tab:signal_quality_s1}) demonstrate that signal quality significantly impacts authentication performance, but its effect is modulated by the specific axes used.
-Overall, the New pipeline, characterized by better spatial accuracy (median 0.79° vs. 1.07°) and spatial precision (median RMS 0.20° vs. 0.32°), yields improved authentication performance when either the optical or visual axis is used individually.
-Interestingly, experiments using both axes showed better performance with the Old pipeline.
-Additional discussion is provided further on this point.
+Overall, the \emph{New} pipeline, characterized by better spatial accuracy (median 0.79° vs. 1.07°) and spatial precision (median RMS 0.20° vs. 0.32°), yields improved authentication performance when either the optical or visual axis is used individually.
+Interestingly, experiments using both axes as input to the authentication system showed better performance with the \emph{Old} pipeline.

-\paragraph{(RQ4) How does the performance provided by the visual axis compare to the performance of the optical axis?} Additionally, the results indicate that both the visual (uncalibrated gaze) and optical (calibrated) axes together yield the best authentication performance, particularly under the S1 configuration.
+\paragraph{(RQ4) How does the performance provided by the visual axis compare to the performance of the optical axis?} The results indicate that both the optical and visual axes together yield the best authentication performance, particularly under the S1 configuration.
 In S1, combining both axes consistently outperformed using either axis alone, with the visual axis generally performing better than the optical axis.

 Under the S2 configuration, the optical axis often yields better results, not because its performance improves, but because the visual axis performance drops significantly.
 This degradation appears to be driven by S2’s specific condition changes, which affect the visual axis but leave the optical axis largely unaffected.
 As a result, the optical axis emerges as the more robust reference under S2, despite its performance remaining relatively stable (compared to S1).
 Therefore, we conclude that both axes should be employed for best GA performance for a system with the same-depth calibration condition, whereas the optical axis alone is preferable when calibration conditions vary, thus highlighting the importance of the ocular authentication system described here \cite{lohr2025ocular}.